coda/packs-sdk/docs/guides/blocks/formulas.md

 ## Caching

 For performance reasons all formula results are cached by default.
-If your formula is called again with the same parameters, the result will be loaded from the cache instead of re-running your code.
+If your formula is called again with the same parameters, Coda will attempt to load the result from the cache instead of re-running your code.
 Building or releasing a new version of your Pack will invalidate this cache, ensuring you get fresh results using your new code.

 You can adjust the caching behavior by setting the [`cacheTtlSecs`][cacheTtlSecs] field on the formula definition, which specifies for how many seconds the result should be cached.
 To disable caching for a formula set `cacheTtlSecs` to zero.